 Consequently, New York State No-Fault insurance benefits are NOT available to motorcyclists on motorcycles, scooters, mopeds, or their passengers.

 So, why is No-Fault coverage listed on my NYS motorcycle insurance policy?

 The reason that you will see No-Fault insurance coverage listed on your motorcycle insurance policy is that pedestrians struck by a motorcycle ARE covered by No-Fault insurance.
 (Anybody not occupying the motorcycle or another vehicle who is injured by the motorcycle is covered.)
-This can be found at § 5103(a)(1) which provides entitlement of no-fault insurance benefits to “Persons, other than occupants of… a motorcycle, for loss arising out of the use or operation in this state of such motor vehicle.”
+This can be found in § 5103(a)(1), which provides an entitlement of no-fault insurance benefits to “Persons, other than occupants of… a motorcycle, for loss arising out of the use or operation in this state of such motor vehicle.”

-The image below shows PERSONAL INJURY PROTECTION (PIP) which is No-Fault, but notice that it also says PEDESTRIAN
+This GEICO insurance coverage page shows PERSONAL INJURY PROTECTION (PIP), which is another name for No-Fault insurance coverage, but notice that it also says, PEDESTRIAN

-If you are injured in a motorcycle accident, you may be unable to obtain costly MRIs, surgery, physical therapy and other medical treatment if you did not purchase medical insurance.
+If you are injured in a motorcycle accident, you may be unable to obtain costly MRIs, surgery, physical therapy, and other medical treatment if you did not purchase medical insurance.
 Medical bills for motorcycle accidents usually cost between $30,000-$50,000 and can cost much more.
 I’ve already had one case with over $800,000 in medical bills.
 Without insurance coverage to pay for medical bills, it is difficult to get the medical treatment you need.
-However, we can usually get you the treatment you need including surgery even if you have no medical insurance and no money by paying the doctor from your case.
+However, we can usually get you the treatment you need, including surgery, even if you have no medical insurance and no money.

 One benefit of not having no-fault coverage